African Americans in Davenport, Iowa: Late 19th and early 20th centuries

 According to historian David Brodnax, African Americans in Davenport enjoyed a relative lack of "open violence" from the Civil War to the turn of the 20th century.
 But "several high-profile events—including a race riot, waves of hysteria following alleged rapes of white women by black men, a near lynching, and legal harassment of African-American activists—show that even the threat of violence was a tool of social control to maintain class and racial privilege."
 An established, middle-class black community mixed with other ethnic and social groups, including Southern, Midwestern, foreign-born, wealthy and poor whites, and more recent Southern migrants, "especially in the wharfs, bars and illegal enterprises along the waterfront, where interaction between the races was often greatest".

-A description of African Americans in Davenport was published in a chapter of Them was the Good Old Days, a 1922 book by William L. Purcell.
-This was a compilation and revision of material collected from newspaper columns in the Davenport Democrat.
-Written in humorous dialect, the book gives reminiscences about the "good old days", often without specifying the years involved and always with an eye toward amusing the reader.
-The chapter "Old Time Cullud Folks", mentions Linsey Pitts and gives short descriptions of various people, including John Hanover Warwick, a barber on Third Street who had four sons, one of whom left to become a minstrel; George Washington, a whitewasher and the first black man in the community to marry a white woman; Milton Howard, who worked at the federal arsenal and who learned several languages; Henry McGaw, who started a night janitor service for doctors and lawyers; Jake Busey, the first black in Davenport to graduate from the public schools, and who had "a style of his own in jugglin' hard words that made the cullud folks gasp".
+A description of African-Americans in Davenport was published in a chapter of Them was the Good Old Days, a 1922 book by William L. Purcell.
+This was a compilation and revision of material collected from newspaper columns in the Davenport Democrat newspaper.
+Written in humorous dialect, the book reminiscences about the "good old days", often without specifying the years involved and always with an eye toward amusing the reader.
+The chapter "Old Time Cullud Folks" mentions Linsey Pitts and gives short descriptions of various people, including John Hanover Warwick, a barber on Third Street who had four sons, one of whom left to become a minstrel; George Washington, a whitewasher and the first black man in the community to marry a white woman; Milton Howard, who worked at the federal arsenal and who learned several languages; Henry McGaw, who started a night janitor service for doctors and lawyers; Jake Busey, the first black person in Davenport to graduate from the public schools, and who had "a style of his own in jugglin' hard words that made the cullud folks gasp".
 Busey and his two brothers did not respond to racial insults with anger, according to the book, which said, "No sah!
 They'd just laugh at you," and they would sing a racist song with mock solemnity.

 City officials in the 1910s commented on the visible segregation of Davenport, but contended that this was the result of self segregation.

 In this period, the African-American population of Davenport was tiny: 569 counted in the 1910 census, from a total city population of 43,028.
 Although second in Iowa to Des Moines, it was much smaller than the capital's recorded community of 2,930.

 At the beginning of the 20th century, labor unions were segregated in Davenport.
 When the American Federation of Labor Brotherhood of Leatherworkers went on strike against Davenport employers in 1904, the businesses recruited African Americans as scabs.
-In the wake of the failure of the strike, union leaders called on their members to reject segregation, so that all workers could stand together.
+In the wake of the failure of the strike, union leaders called on their members to reject segregation so that all workers could stand together.